-[Didn’t name it when I wrote it for the last of my dys fem flash fic pieces.
-Suggestions welcome.
-I’m considering ‘Grit’.
+[Written for the last of my dys fem flash fic pieces.
 Wrote a longer version before trimming it down, and foolishly didn’t keep it.]

 My father told me I was a fighter, just before he lost his own fight.
 ‘The most beautiful fighter he’d ever seen.’
 He imbued in me not only his resilience, his spirit, but years of training.
 I clip my hair short to mimic his own style.
 Joining the Forces seemed natural.
 I sailed through the Academy despite the snickers of my male peers, and graduated with the highest distinctions… then I asked to fight.
 They said no but I pushed back, then the media got involved.
 General Barnett, head of the Eastern conflict, publicly condemned my request: “No girl will fight while I’m in charge.”